singhharman/test-nginx/README.md

 3. Security Groups

 ## ec2-instance
 The ec2-instance terraform file contains code to deploy EC2 instance with below configuration.
-The "install-nginx.sh" script is used for installing the ngnix server at the startup.
+The *install-nginx.sh* script is used for installing the ngnix server at the startup.
 The script also creates a version.txt file that highlights the nginx version.
 - Operating System: Amazon Linux 2
 - Instance Type: t2.micro
 - HardDisk: 30 GB